A chef’s choice: the key differences between alternative ingredients

 Butter vs. margarine

-Though they may seem similar enough, there are key nutritional differences between butter and margarine, according to the European Food Information Council.
+Though they may seem similar enough, there are key nutritional differences between butter and margarine, according to the Mayo Clinic.
 At their most basic level, specifically fat and oil content, the two are essentially the same ingredients.
 However, it’s in regard to more specific fats that the differences become clear.

 Because margarine is made from fat and vegetable oil, it has much higher levels of both mono- and polyunsaturated fatty acids.
 Each of these fats has their own health benefits, according to a 2004 study published in Experimental Biology and Medicine.
 Monounsaturated fats help with insulin resistance, while polyunsaturated fats have proven to fight cardiovascular disease.